Always plan a future greater than your past

 And I believe that we must avoid the constant temptation to give into 'being trapped in a what-might-have-been personality'.

 Desire brings life

 A desire for a greater future is only brought to life through a commitment to growth.
 Maybe you understand that your first job is designed to get you your second job.
-Perhaps you use life’s bigger problems, such as solving world hunger, as motivating problems to pull you into a future that needs your thoughts, insights and empowerment (like Cathy Burke, founder of The Hunger Project or Robert Dunn, CEO of the Australian office of Opportunity International).
+Perhaps you use life’s bigger problems, such as solving world hunger, as motivating problems to pull you into a future that needs your thoughts, insights and empowerment.
 Ultimately, your future can only be as big as you imagine it to be.